titan-figue/dockerwordsmith/README.md

 # [French](README.fr.md)

-This is an example for dockercontainers
+This is an example for dockercontainers since wordsmith jpetazzo.